Telephony

 Powell's Books - One of the biggest, best, and oldest new/used booksellers on the west coast.
 They have an entire separate (from their main building) bookstore devoted to every technical subject imaginable, from Atmospheric Science to the Z80 microcontroller (and beyond).

-For more details on this wonderfully robust and versatile I/O subsystem, click here.
+For more details on the original parallel design, click here.
 You'll be taken straight to Gary Field's official SCSI FAQ and Game Rules site.

 UNDER CONSTRUCTION...